green3g/cmv-widgets/widgets/AppSettings/README.md

 - Allow the user to 'share' a current snapshot of the map state with others via email client.
 - Integrate with other widgets to allow additional properties to be saved in the application and shared
+- Includes a simple PHP script which shortens urls

 ##Usage
 Copy the AppSettings.js and AppSettings folder into your relevent widgets directory.